SeryioGonzalez/Azure_IoT_Lab/device/README.md

 **mycompanyname.com ----CNAME----> icaiiotlabgroup1.westeurope.cloudapp.azure.com**

 ## Get the SSH connection string
-In the previous snapshot, click "Go to resource".
-Select "Connect" in the following menu.
+VM window, select "Connect" in the following menu.
 A lateral blade with the connection details will show up, as shown below
 ![Snapshot](../images/simulated-6.PNG "Azure VM")

 ## Connect to the VM via SSH